 Cleary has agreements with a number of educational institutions to assist with transition to Cleary University.
-Course equivalencies, transfer guides, and articulation agreements are available for: Colleges
+Course equivalencies, transfer guides, and articulation agreements are available for

-Concordia University
+- Concordia University

-Henry Ford Community College
+- Henry Ford Community College

-Lansing Community College
+- Lansing Community College

-Montcalm Community College
+- Montcalm Community College

-Mott Community College
+- Mott Community College

-Oakland Community College
+- Oakland Community College

-Schoolcraft College
+- Schoolcraft College

-Washtenaw Community College
+- Washtenaw Community College

-High Schools & Other Institutions

-Fowlerville High School

-Hartland High School

-Howell High School

-Kensington Woods High School

-Pinckney High School

-National Guard
+- National Guard

-YMCA

-Technology Recommendations
+TECHNOLOGY REQUIREMENTS

-Cleary University students will need at least a Windows PC or equivalent Mac computer with a supported operating system to take online or blended classes.
+Cleary University students will need at least a Windows, Mac, or tablet computer with up to date operating systems to participate in online or blended classes.
 Students should have a high-speed Internet connection (for example: DSL or cable connection) to support the use of multimedia course content.
 Some courses or academic programs may have additional requirements not provided by the University (such as a computer headset with a microphone).
 Please consult the course descriptions prior to registering.